redis/lettuce/docs/ha-sharding.md

 RedisConnection<String, String> connection = client.connect();
 ```

-> [!NOTE]
+!!!
+NOTE
-> Every time you connect to a Redis instance using Redis Sentinel, the
+    Every time you connect to a Redis instance using Redis Sentinel, the
-> Redis master is looked up using a new connection to a Redis Sentinel.
+    Redis master is looked up using a new connection to a Redis Sentinel.
-> This can be time-consuming, especially when multiple Redis Sentinels
+    This can be time-consuming, especially when multiple Redis Sentinels
-> are used and one or more of them are not reachable.
+    are used and one or more of them are not reachable.

 ## Redis Cluster